mikechambers/meshjs/stlye.guide.md

 if utility functions exclusively work on an instance they cab be part of the class

-methods that return random instances should get named getINSTANCE_NAME, and be attached as static methods on the classes
+methods that return random instances should be named createRandom, and be attached as static methods on the classes